 South Fork American - Lazy River - 2 hour trip

-For families with young children we recommend our 2 hour lazy river float on the Lotus section of the South Fork American River.
+For families with young children as young as 3 years old we recommend our 2 hour lazy river float on the Lotus section of the South Fork American River.
 Enjoy floating the class 1 and 2 waters of this scenic stretch of river with one of our skilled and friendly guides.
 This section of river runs through the Marshall Gold Discovery Park where gold was discovered in 1848 and led to the California Gold Rush.
-Our trips are designed to be low risk and will comply with current California health guidelines during the phase 2 reopening.
-Minimum age is 3 years.
+Our trips are designed to be low risk, fun and interesting.
+Minimum age is 3 years old and kids should be comfortable around water.

 You and your family group will raft with one of our guides.
-Active adults and teenagers may choose to take one of our inflatable kayaks or river tubes for a more exciting trip.
+Active adults and teenagers may use our river tubes and inflatable kayaks for a more exciting and "refreshing" trip.
 Our guides will recommend which craft is best suited for your group when you check in.

 We will float through a nice section of easy class 1 and 2 rapids known as the "Lotus Loop".
 Keep your eyes open for trout, otters, wild turkeys and white-tailed deer as we float the rapids in this wonderful setting.

 River Park Resort is a great place to hang out and enjoy the river after your trip.
-This is the takeout for our tubing run .
-Enjoy a cold refreshment on our outdoor patio while you remember your day of riding the rapids of the fabulous South Fork of the American River!
+This is the takeout for our Lazy River trip.

 Driving Directions to River Park Resort: Our meeting place for all South Fork American River trips.